 - 1/2 teaspoon fresh ground pepper

 - 2 teaspoons fresh thyme leaves (or 1 teaspoon dried)

 - 2 cups (about 300g or 10 ounces) mixed vegetables (such as frozen peas, frozen or fresh broccoli and/or cauliflower florets; see Note)

 - 2 Tablespoons chopped fresh parsley (or 2 teaspoons dried)

-- Make the filling: Melt the butter in a large skillet, pot, or 11-12 inch oven-safe skillet over medium heat.
+- Make the filling: Melt the butter in a large skillet, pot, or 11- or 12-inch oven-safe skillet over medium heat.
 Add the onion, carrots, celery, mushrooms, and garlic.
 Cook, stirring occasionally, for 5 minutes or until vegetables have softened and released some liquid.
 Stir in flour, salt, pepper, and thyme until flour has absorbed all the liquid.
 Stir in the broth and 1/2 cup (120ml) milk.
-Cook and simmer for 7-9 minutes or until thickened into a thick soup-like consistency.
+Cook and simmer for 7–9 minutes or until thickened into a thick soup-like consistency.
 Stir in the mixed vegetables and parsley, and then remove from heat.
-Taste and add more salt, pepper, thyme, or parsley to taste if desired.
+Taste and add more salt, pepper, thyme, or parsley if desired.
 Cool for 5 minutes.

 - As it’s cooling, preheat oven to 400°F (204°C).

-- Pour filling into greased 2.5 – 3 quart baking dish or 9-inch deep dish pie dish that’s 2 inches deep.
+- Pour filling into greased 2.5- or 3-quart baking dish, or use a 9-inch pie dish that’s 2 inches deep.
 Arrange cold biscuits on top, squeezing them in as necessary to fit.
 Brush the tops of the biscuits with remaining 2 Tablespoons (30ml) milk.